HungTP-Play/universal-search/README.md

 * **App Reviews:**  Analyze reviews mentioning the search feature.
 See if users find it helpful and identify any pain points.
 * **Heatmaps & Session Recordings:** Use tools to visualize user behavior within the search interface.
 Watch how users interact with the search results and identify areas of confusion or frustration.

+## Minimum system

+Here's a possible back-end system design for a minimum viable product (MVP) of your Unified Search feature:

+**Data Storage:**

+* **Product Database:** This will be the core of your system, storing all relevant product information searchable by the user.
+This could be a relational database like MySQL or PostgreSQL, or a NoSQL database like Elasticsearch if you anticipate a large product catalog or complex search queries.
+* **Content Database (Optional):**  If your app includes searchable content like blog posts, reviews, or FAQs, you'll need a separate database to store and manage this content.

+**Search Engine:**

+* **Search Engine Library:** Utilize a lightweight search engine library like Apache Solr or ElasticSearch within your back-end.
+These libraries offer powerful indexing and search functionalities specifically designed for large datasets.
+* **Indexing:** The chosen library will automatically index your product data (and potentially content data) based on predefined fields like product title, description, category, and other relevant attributes.
+This allows for fast and efficient searching.

+**Search API:**

+* **Develop a Search API:** This API will be the bridge between your front-end application and the back-end search engine.
+It will allow the front-end to send user search queries and receive back a list of relevant product and/or content results.

+**Minimum Functionality for MVP:**

+* **Keyword Matching:**  At its core, the MVP should allow users to search for products and potentially content using keywords.
+The search engine will match these keywords against the indexed product data.
+* **Basic Ranking:** Implement a basic ranking algorithm that prioritizes products with exact keyword matches in titles and descriptions.

+**Optional Features for MVP Enhancement:**

+* **Synonym Handling:**  Integrate a thesaurus or synonym dictionary to recognize synonyms of search terms and expand search results accordingly.
+* **Faceted Search (Basic):** Allow users to filter search results by a limited set of high-level categories or filters (e.g., brand, price range).

+**Remember, this is a simplified MVP approach.** As you gather user data and feedback, you can iterate and improve your back-end system to incorporate more advanced features like:

+* Fuzzy Matching for typos and misspelling handling.
+* User personalization based on search history and behavior.
+* Integration with product recommendations for suggesting complementary products.